What I do

 What a fractional CMO does, plainly.

-A fractional CMO is a senior marketing leader who runs your marketing function part-time — the same caliber of person a much larger company hires full-time, at the share of the cost your stage actually needs.
-Not an agency you have to manage.
-Not a junior you have to direct.
-Not a consultant who hands you a deck and leaves.
+A fractional CMO is a senior marketing leader who runs your marketing function part-time: the same caliber of person a much larger company hires full-time, at the share of the cost your stage actually needs.
+This is a leader who owns the function rather than an agency you manage, a junior you direct, or a consultant who hands you a deck and leaves.
 A leader who takes the function off your plate and answers for the result.
+And because the businesses I run sell to consumers, the work starts from why real people actually buy, with the buyer foregrounded ahead of any channel list.

 An agency gives you neither.
 A full-time CMO costs you both.
 I give you the best of both.